Wednesday, May 26, 2010

 When the two men met again in the town square, Plimpton said, with a smug smile, “I did exactly what I promised, and now you’ve been ruined.”

 Abramson adjusted his spectacles and replied with a thin smile.
 “Not entirely accurate,” he said.
 “Yes, I’ve lost a good chunk of my savings.
-But in return, I’ve stripped you of something far more valuable—your disguise.
+But in return, I’ve stripped you of something far more valuable: your disguise.
 Now, everyone knows who you really are.
-Your career as a confidence man depends on people's trust, and that trust has just evaporated.
+Your career as a confidence man depends on people’s trust, and that trust has just evaporated.
 No one will fall for your schemes again.”

-(Adapted from Mishlei Yaakov, pp. 334-335.)
+(The Wit and Wisdom of the Dubno Maggid.
+Adapted from Mishlei Yaakov, pp. 334-335.)